 The National Consultative Committee is a key forum through which the Court consults with staff about broader issues that have a national perspective.
 Elected staff delegates actively present the views of staff regarding issues that impact nationally on staff and the management and future direction of the Court.

-The committee met twice in 2015–16.
-Its areas of focus continued to be:
+The Committee met twice in 2012–13.
+The areas of focus continued to be:

 - the objectives of the Court and how these might be achieved